-Some points to consider while preparing your mixes for mastering.
-Please review them carefully as they can make all the difference while working towards a great-sounding master.
+Here are some points to consider when preparing your mixes for mastering.
+Please review them carefully, as they can significantly impact the effort to achieve a great-sounding master.
 Feel free to contact me with your questions at any time, I’m happy to help.

 Last things first